 The goal of the PhD program is to prepare graduates for positions in research-intensive institutions if they so choose.
 This preparation will also enable them to work at other types of educational institutions and industry positions.

 Program Curriculum and Concentrations

-Students complete a common core curriculum that spans the communication and information fields.
+The program’s core curriculum helps students understand the common threads across College disciplines that span the communication and information fields.
 After completing the core, students choose a concentration area in advertising, communication studies, information sciences, journalism and electronic media, or public relations.
-Students may also create a personalized concentration area.
+Students also complete a cognate area that typically consists of a set of courses outside the College to further support the student’s focus area.

 The content of the doctoral program consists of the following requirements

-- Primary Concentration (12 hours): 3 credit hours of ADVST 680, CMST 680, INSC 680, JREM 680, or PBRL 680.
-Other concentration courses will be defined by the student and his/her program committee.
+- Primary Concentration (12 credit hours): 3 credit hours of ADVT 680, CMST 680, INSC 680, JREM 680, or PBRL 680.
+Other concentration courses are defined by the student and his/her program committee.

-- Cognate (9 hours): Defined by the student and his/her program committee.
+- Cognate (9 credit hours): Defined by the student and his/her program committee.

-To complete the above program of 62 semester hours, a student should anticipate at least three years of full-time study, which includes time for dissertation research.
+Total credit hours must be no less than 62 credit hours.
+A student should anticipate at least three years of full-time study, which includes time for dissertation research.
 A comprehensive examination is given when the student has completed all required and prescribed courses.